dannymagnus/CI_MS1_RRWeddings/README.md

 ![Mockup of RR Weddings](https://github.com/dannymagnus/wedding-company/blob/master/docs/mockup/mockup_rrweddings.png)

 [View live site](https://dannymagnus.github.io/wedding-company/)
+## Owner

+RR Weddings is small wedding stationary design company based in the Sutton Coldfield in the West Midlands.
+Founded in 2020, the company specialises in bespoke wedding stationary design.
+In addition, they also offer a compact range of off the shelf designs.

+## Who is the site for?

+- Brides
+- Grooms
+- wedding planners
+- wedding venues

+## UX

+### 1. Strategy

-## Project Goals
+### Project Goals

 The business goals for rrweddings are:
-- To generate sales of the different wedding stationery packages.
+- To generate leads for sales of the different wedding stationery packages.
 - To create a brand identity which stands out in a crowded market by showing the unique creation methods.
 - To reach a wider audience base outside of local wedding fayres and wedding venue network